benda18/pulsar/README.md

   before the first vehicle arrives on route B, the first two vehicles on route A are ignored.
 This only applies at the start of the day; if service is split in two pieces (e.g. morning and afternoon rush), this filtering does not apply to the second span.)

+## Data Notes

+The transit day queried by default is 2015-02-04.
+Pulsar queries this date from the GTFS feed via calendar_dates.txt rather than the more conventional calendar.txt.
+Those familiar with the GTFS data specification may be confused by this as calendar_dates.txt is an optional file and calendar.txt is required.
+Furthermore, calendar_dates.txt is commonly used by an agency to indicate irregular service dates and exceptions, such as running Sunday service on a holiday that falls on a weekday.

+The code has been altered to show route direction as either "Outbound" or "Inbound" in index.html.
+The issue herein is that the GTFS feed for my preferred agency uses the value of '1' Inbound as and '0' as Outbound in the direction_id field in trips.txt.
+The issue for you as a user of a different feed is that while 0 and 1 as the only values permitted to be used here, there is no specification that requires 1 be inbound and 0 outbound - you will need to check your feed and adjust the code as necessary in pulsar.js  Also, a flaw right now is it does not accurately descirbe looping routes or routes which are locally referred to by "eastbound vs westbound" etc.